Donna Brazile, the DNC, and Democratizing the Democrats

 Sanders supporters turned out for Hillary Clinton at far higher percentages than Clinton supporters did for Obama in 2008.
 But for those Democrats who are still angry at those who didn’t, perhaps this will help: If more Bernie voters believed that their candidate had lost a fair and democratic contest, more of them would probably have voted for Hillary.
 It’s hard to get progressive voters to turn out for, much less volunteer for, candidates who appear to have been handpicked by money-driven insiders.

-Build a more progressive fundraising process.
 Joint Fundraising Agreements, even when well-crafted, are a way to evade campaign donation limits.
 They’re corrupt, morally if not legally, and they’re antithetical to the kind of campaign reform most Democratic voters support.
 In Clinton’s case, they were used raised a lot of money for her and very little for state parties.
 (That was reported in 2016.)

 Another downside: These agreements tilt candidate and party fundraising toward high-dollar contributors.
 For a party that claims to represent ordinary working people, that’s proven fatal.
 It’s hard for party leaders to propose bold new economic policies when they’re hitting wealthy people up for contributions every day, as we’ve seen from recent experience.